Canon 1D Mark II N vs Sony A7S

 The Canon EOS-1D Mark II N and the Sony Alpha A7S are two professional cameras that were revealed to the public, respectively, in August 2005 and April 2014.
 The 1D Mark II N is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II N) and a full frame (A7S) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark II N vs Sony A7S